honoyr/AbstractVM/README.md

 # AbstractVM
 ----------

-AbstractVM is a machine that uses a stack to compute arithmetic expressions between values with different types (int8, int16, int32, float, double)
+AbstractVM is a virtual machine that uses a stack to compute arithmetic expressions between values with different types (int8, int16, int32, float, double)
 These arithmetic expressions are provided to the machine as basic assembly commands.

 ## Lexical info